 SANCTION GUIDELINES

-Fair, consistent sanction decisions for headteachers
+Fair, consistent sanction decisions for Headteachers

 Sanction Guidelines is a practical tool for headteachers and senior leaders making decisions about behaviour, sanctions, suspensions, and permanent exclusions.